acrylic-style/java-util/README.md

 - ReflectionHelper - Helps you using reflection.
 - Watchdog - Thread with timeout, to prevent application crash due to a timeout.
 - StringCollection - HashMap dedicated for string key.
+- CollectionSet - HashSet implementation, with ICollectionList methods (Some methods are not supported)
+- MathUtils - Provides some Math methods + methods

 ### public class CollectionList\<V\>